Switchback Travel (Jason Hummel)

 What we don’t: Slightly less waterproof than rigid hardshell bibs.

 Trew Gear sticks to a fairly standard formula with their Chariot Primo above, but the Hood River, Oregon-based company goes a little rogue with the Capow here.
 Upon first glance, the main difference is the Capow’s mid-height bib.
 Not only is this design high on style points, but it’s also a lot more ventilated and less restrictive than the Chariot Primo’s full bib.
-And adding to the Capow’s comfort and mobility is a more relaxed fit below the belt (great for women with wide hips or strong thighs) and a stretch-infused hardshell fabric.
+Adding to the Capow’s comfort and mobility is a more relaxed fit below the belt (great for women with wide hips or strong thighs) and a stretch-infused hardshell fabric.
 All told, it’s a breathable and supple alternative to the Chariot Primo, joining the likes of the Skytour and Sentinel above as a high-end backcountry bib.

-Keep in mind that the Capow does sacrifice a little waterproofing with its stretch-infused hardshell—it’s still no slouch, but it wouldn’t be our first choice for wet chairlift rides.
+Keep in mind that the Capow does sacrifice a little waterproofing with its stretch-infused hardshell fabric—it’s still no slouch, but it wouldn’t be our first choice for wet chairlift rides.
 And at 1 pound 9 ounces, it’s certainly not the lightest option here, and we’ve found it to be just a bit too much bib for the skin track.
 But Trew Gear’s drop seat is one of our favorite designs—the full half-moon zip makes bathroom breaks a breeze—and the Capow is known to offer a very accommodating fit for a range of body types.
-If you like the mid-height bib style but don’t want to spend up for designs like the Untracked above, the Trew Gear is an excellent value and will keep you dry in all but the wettest of mountain weather.
+If you like the mid-height bib style but don’t want to spend up for designs like the Untracked above, the Trew Gear is an excellent value and will keep you dry in all but the wettest of mountain weather.Â

 See the Trew Gear Capow Bib